-1 | It’s so much Fun
+1. It’s so much Fun

 Firstly, snowboarding and skiing is heaps of fun and is potentially one of the most enjoyable sports to do!
 It does take a little bit of practice to get to a good level where you can go a good speed, but after a few lessons, and couple of weeks (trips) on the snow you’ll start to feel comfortable and be able to go pretty fast.

 2. Great exercise

 Skiing and snowboarding is fantastic exercise.
 When going on a trip like this you’ll likely be on the slopes for a good number of hours each day, and may even work out some muscles you rarely use.
 After a long day you will probably start to feel it and if you plan to go after Christmas then it’s a great way to burn off some of those holiday pounds and beat the winter blues.

 3. The stunning scenery

-Of course the landscapes at ski resorts and in the mountains are incredibly beautiful and being surrounded by this winter wonderland will create memories that you will treasure for the rest of your life.
+Of course, the landscapes at ski resorts and in the mountains are incredibly beautiful and being surrounded by this winter wonderland will create memories that you will treasure for the rest of your life.

 If you’re into travel photography then you will find heaps of opportunities at ski resorts, from up the mountains to down in the lower valley.
-During one of my recent trips to Obertauern I managed to get lots of nice pictures whilst snowboarding on the mountains, but also took some time to take pictures away from the slopes in a more isolated area, where there was beautiful streams and traditional huts.
+During one of my recent trips to Obertauern I managed to get lots of nice pictures whilst snowboarding on the mountains, but also took some time to take pictures away from the slopes in a more isolated area, where there were beautiful streams and traditional huts.

 4. Peaceful ambience on the slopes

 5. Clean and fresh air

 Another thing I love about heading to the mountains during the winter is the clean and fresh air!
-In my opinion it must be one of the best escapes from a busy city and work lifestyle.
+In my opinion, it must be one of the best escapes from a busy city and work lifestyle.
 Also if you like to party you’ll find many resorts have a fantastic après-ski/party scene, where you can have a few drinks after hitting the slopes or go to various bars and clubs.
 And what makes this better, is that because of the clean air the next day it doesn’t take long for you to feel fresh and clear headed!

 6. A perfect group holiday

 When I started going on ski holidays I went with my university and some of the trips had over 100 students.
 Since then I now go with a small group of around 6 of my closest university friends.
 It’s a great way for us to stay in touch and catch up.
 If you do plan on going on a group ski holiday I do recommend trying to keep the group to no more than 10 people.
-Otherwise it’ll become complicated to organise and may cause arguments where people want different things.
+Otherwise, it’ll become complicated to organise and may cause arguments where people want different things.

 7. Lots of destination options

 There are destinations all around the world for skiing and snowboarding.
 Most of the places I’ve been so far are in Europe, including France, Austria and Italy, but a few places I’m really keen to go include Switzerland and Whistler in Canada.
-Is there anywhere in particular you’d recommend?
-Feel free to let us know in the comments.

 8. It’s an amazing winter getaway

-Heading to a ski resort makes for one of the best winter getaways and is a great to spread out your vacations.
+Heading to a ski resort makes for one of the best winter getaways and is a great way to spread out your vacations.
 It’ll also give you something to look forward to after Christmas.
 I feel going on a ski and snowboarding holiday is a great way to make the most of the cold conditions rather than hibernate away.

 Skiing and snowboarding is one of the best types of trip to go on in the winter.
 If you haven’t been before then you should definitely consider it.
-Have you been before and what did you think?
-What resorts have you been to and what would you recommend?

 Other posts you may like: